sunface/rust-by-practice/en/src/newtype-sized.md

 }
 ```

-2. 🌟 Hide the methods of the original type
+2. 🌟 Hide the methods of the original type.
 ```rust,editable
 /* Make it workd */
 struct Meters(u32);